Generalities

 In addition to allow efficient compression, the two-plane decomposition can also allow a more efficient application of the beamforming algorithms in the frequency domain.

-Noting that most of the moderate noises are in the background (See Noise Reduction):
+Noting that most of the moderate noises are in the background (

 - For the foreground, constructive interference can be applied.